 General

 If you are engaging in spamming links to benefit your website, you can get penalized by Google.
 If you are doing it through legitimate means, you likely don’t need to worry.
 Just don’t buy packages of backlinks as that can get you in trouble.

-While having spammy comments in the comment section of your website may look unsightly, it is not going to affect your search rank.
 If you do find a link you want removed, you can take it up with Google and their Disavow Links Tool.

+General